CORE

 How do you see the involvement of Regulatory Agencies?

-• CDISC will work closely with the Regulatory Agencies to ensure the necessary guidance and input for the conformance rules to be compliant with published requirements for each agency
+• CDISC works with Regulatory Agencies to ensure input for the conformance rules is compliant with published requirements for each Regulatory Agency.
+Regulatory Agencies continue to participate in these discussions.

-Will the CDISC Conformance Rules account for the Regulatory Agency-specific rules from Technical Conformance Guides and/or technical rejection criteria?
+Will the CDISC Conformance Rules account for the Regulatory Agency-specific rules?

 • Yes, CDISC expects to include Regulatory Agency-specific rules within its full set of rules in CORE.